Confidence Intervals for Seroprevalence: Introduction

-In a standard seroprevalence survey, the proportion of a population that has been infected with a disease is a smooth function of the parameters of three independent binomial trials whose realizations are observed.
-Although it may be expected that standard approaches to confidence interval construction are well suited for such a simple parametric problem, in Section \ref{sec: existing}, we demonstrate with a Monte Carlo experiment that standard Wald and percentile bootstrap confidence intervals have erratic coverage probabilities at empirically relevant parameter values and sample sizes when applied to this problem.
+In a standard seroprevalence survey, the proportion of a population that has been infected with a disease is a smooth function of the parameters of three independent binomial trials.
+Although it may be expected that standard approaches to confidence interval construction are well suited for such a simple parametric problem, in Section \ref{sec: problem} we demonstrate with simulation that standard Wald and percentile bootstrap confidence intervals have erratic coverage probabilities at empirically relevant parameter values and sample sizes when applied to this problem.

-In fact, as documented in \cite{brown2001interval}, erratic coverage probabilities for confidence intervals constructed by using standard methods surface even in the context of inference on a single binomial parameter.
-Bootstrap (and other) methods that are typically second-order correct in continuous problems may not achieve this accuracy in discrete problems.
-Usually, claims of second-order correctness are made based on Edgeworth expansions \citep{hall2013bootstrap}.
-However, in discrete settings, Cram\'er's condition -- a necessary condition for the application of an Edgeworth expansion -- fails, and second-order accuracy may not be achievable.
-For example, atoms in the binomial distribution based on $n$ trials have order $n^{-1/2}$, so expansions to order $n^{-1}$ must account for this discreteness.
-Additionally, when a binomial random variable has parameter value near zero or one, even first-order approximations to its limiting distribution are not normal, while many standard methods for constructing confidence intervals rely, either explicitly or implicitly, on a normal approximation holding.
+In fact, as documented in \cite{brown2001interval}, erratic coverage probabilities for confidence intervals constructed using standard methods surface even in the context of inference on a single binomial parameter.
+Bootstrap (and other) methods that are typically second-order correct in continuous problems may not achieve this accuracy in discrete problems.\footnote{Usually, claims of second-order correctness are made based on Edgeworth expansions \citep{hall2013bootstrap}.
+However, in discrete settings, Cram\'er's condition, a necessary condition for the application of an Edgeworth expansion, fails, and second-order accuracy may not be achievable.
+For example, atoms in the binomial distribution based on $n$ trials have order $n^{-1/2}$, so expansions to order $n^{-1}$ must account for this discreteness.} Additionally, when a binomial random variable has parameter value near zero or one, even first-order approximations to its limiting distribution are not normal, while many standard methods for constructing confidence intervals rely, either explicitly or implicitly, on a normal approximation holding.
 As the parameter of interest in a seroprevalence survey is a function of three binomial parameters, inference in this setting is more challenging than for a single binomial proportion.